Navigation options

 • Follow terrain during roam—Specific to 3D navigation, this option maintains your position above ground, so it stays fixed even as you move forward, backward, uphill, or downhill.
 The view avoids bumping into or going through hills and can be useful when using roam near street-level navigation in hilly cities.
 When this option is checked, the wheel button can still be used for zooming in and out and changing the camera's altitude.
 This option is not checked by default.

 • Show distance to cursor—Specific to 3D navigation, this option displays the straight-line distance from your view position to a location in the view, such as a mountaintop or corner of a building.
 The value displays in the status bar at the bottom of the view, next to the coordinate display units.
-This option is not checked by default.
+This option is not checked by default and the text is not shown in stereo views.

 • First person navigation speed exaggeration—Specific to 3D navigation, this controls the initial camera travel speed when first-person navigation mode is enabled.